All Episodes

 And I'll go through it again for you very quickly.

-You've got to go back to Hillary and Bill's Ivy League days, where they met in Young Love and Bliss.
+You've got to go back to Hillary and Bill's Ivy League days, where they met in young love and bliss.

-And Clinton was at Yale, and then she ended up at Yale, and somehow they were drawn to one another.
+And Hillary was a student at Wellesley, and Clinton was at Yale, and then she ended up at Yale, and somehow they were drawn to one another somehow.

 And they fell in love.

-They said of Mrs. Clinton, she could write her ticket.
+They said of Mrs. Clinton, she could write a ticket, this woman had it all.

-You didn't, you didn't get married.
+You didn't get married.

 You didn't do anything.